 (Market) collapses occur rapidly but recovery comes slowly.

 Reading the original book instead of a summary offers a comprehensive understanding, emotional connection, appreciation of the author’s writing style, direct support for the author, and the chance to discover hidden gems.
-Enhance your reading experience by purchasing the book through our affiliate link: Get the Book on Amazon.
+Enhance your reading experience by purchasing the book through my affiliate link: Get the Book on Amazon.